kedacore/http-add-on/docs/walkthrough.md

 $ helm install xkcd ./examples/xkcd -n ${NAMESPACE}
 ```

 You'll need to clone the repository to get access to this chart.
-If you have your own `Deployment` and `Service` installed, you can go right to creating an `HTTPScaledObject` in the next section.
+If you have your own workload and `Service` installed, you can go right to creating an `HTTPScaledObject` in the next section.

 >If you are running KEDA and the HTTP Add-on in cluster-global mode, you can install the XKCD chart in any namespace you choose.
 If you do so, make sure you add `--set ingressNamespace=${NAMESPACE}` to the above installation command.